Prostate Cancer Support

 Penile changes linked to prostate cancer are usually treatment-related, rather than caused by the cancer itself.
 Surgery (prostatectomy), hormone therapy, or radiotherapy can affect nerves, blood flow, and hormone balance involved in achieving and maintaining erection.

 These changes are common and medically recognised.
-Desire may remain, but functionality, sensation, and self-assurance can shift over time.
+Desire may remain, but functionality, sensation, and self-assurance can change.
+Our custom penis sleeves offer practical external support.

 Prostate cancer is often treatable and has high survival rates when addressed early.
 Depending on the situation, treatment may involve radiotherapy, surgery, hormone therapy, or a combination of these approaches.